WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 5. Now, follow the guide again

 ### Method 2

 1. Remove the Config Profile and uninstall every sideloaded app you've installed

+2. After backing up, put your device in recovery mode and click on update in Finder or iTunes

+3. Now, follow the guide again

+### Method 3

+1. Remove the Config Profile and uninstall every sideloaded app you've installed